lgeorget/Kayrebt-Dumper/README.markdown

 graph of one or two functions).

 Parameters:
-	-s : the file containing the list of source files to compile -f : the file containing the list of functions to graph
+	-s <path>: the file containing the list of source files to compile (default: "sources")
+	-f <path>: the file containing the list of functions to graph (default: "functions")
+	-k: do not remove temporary files at the end of the execution -t <path>: select a different sources tree than the default one -V <commit>: select a specific commit in the kernel tree for diagram extraction (default: "master")

 Outputs
 -------